Author: Emily Stephens, Communications

 Kìchì Sìbì Winter Trail

-The 18 km Kichi Sibi, one of the oldest community winter trails in Ottawa, stretches along the Ottawa River from Westboro Beach to the Portage Bridge.
+One of the oldest community winter trails in Ottawa, stretching along the Ottawa River from Westboro Beach to the Portage Bridge.

 Must-see attractions